zulip/zulip-mobile/docs/howto/build-run.md

 ## Troubleshooting

+Apart from the steps mentioned below, you may find the [React Native troubleshooting docs] to be helpful.

+[React Native troubleshooting docs]: https://reactnative.dev/docs/troubleshooting

 ### `yarn install` failure, at `fsevents`

 When running `yarn install` on initial setup, if you see an error like